joshuaneedham/rails-down-the-tube/README.md

 # README

+### To be updated as the project progresses

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

 * Ruby version
+2.5
 * System dependencies
+Rails 5.1
 * Configuration

 * Database creation